ni/niveristand-fpga-addon-custom-device/Source/Quick Start Documentation/FPGA Addon Quick Start Guide.md

 # Addon Execution

-Deploy the system definition.
-From within the user interface, drag and drop channels or groups of channels.
+To execute the addon, deploy the system definition.
+Drag and drop channels or groups of channels on to the screen.

 ![Execution](./Images/image019.png)

 <br>

-Change required channels to controls, such as Trigger and anything in Settings.
+Convert the required channels, such as Trigger and anything in Settings, to controls by right-clicking them and selecting **Change to control**..

 ![Execution1](./Images/image020.png)